RWS/studio-api-docs/apiconcepts/terminology/overview.md

 Selecting the Terminology Resource languages
 -------
-A terminology resource typically has terms in serveral languages.
+A terminology resource typically has terms in several languages.
 These languages can be named in various ways.
 For example, the language &apos;English&apos; might be called &apos;ENG&apos;, &apos;Anglais&apos;, &apos;Englisch&apos;, &apos;Inglés&apos;, etc. When selecting a terminology resource, Trados Studio assigns the languages of the terminology resource to the corresponding project language in Trados Studio.
 This is done in the background using locales, e.g. &apos;en-US&apos; for US English, as the language labels used in the terminology resource cannot always be predicted.
-If Trados Studio fails to assign the correct languages, the user can manually assign the correct language using a dropdown list in Trados Studio, which shows all the languages offered by the terminology resource, e.g.:
+If Trados Studio fails to assign the correct languages, you can manually assign the correct language using a dropdown list in Trados Studio, which shows all the languages offered by the terminology resource, e.g.:

 <img style="display:block; " src="images/general_03_add_tb.jpg" />

-This is also why after selecting a terminology resource Trados Studio prompts the user to make certain that the correct languages of the terminology resource have been picked, i.e.:
+This is also why, after selecting a terminology resource, Trados Studio prompts you to make sure that the correct languages of the terminology resource have been picked, i.e.:

 <img style="display:block; " src="images/general_04_add_tb.jpg" />